City of Bradford Metropolitan District Council: History

 Bradford's city status and lord mayoralty were transferred to the whole of the new district on the day the new system came into force.
 As such the council could call itself "Bradford City Council", which name is sometimes used for it in official documents and the media, but the council styles itself "City of Bradford Metropolitan District Council" instead.

 Between 1974 and 1986 the council was a lower tier district-level authority, with county-level functions being provided by West Yorkshire County Council.
 The county council was abolished in 1986, with Bradford taking on the county council's former functions in the area.

 In March 2006, the UK's Audit Commission issued a report "in the public interest" regarding concerns about the procurement process for the acquisition of an asset management system.
 The report identified weaknesses in the Council's programme management and procurement processes, which the Council accepted "without reservation".

 In 2012 a referendum was held on whether to introduce a directly elected mayor for Bradford; the proposal was rejected, with 55% of the votes being against it.
 Since 2014 the council has been a constituent member of the West Yorkshire Combined Authority.
 The combined authority has been led by the directly elected Mayor of West Yorkshire since 2021.

 Political control

-The council has been under Labour majority control since 2014.
+The council went under no overall control at the May 2026 election.
+Reform were the largest party following that election, and subsequently formed a minority administration to run the council.

 Political control of the council since the 1974 reforms took effect has been as follows: